Health care: Delivery

 Primary care may be provided in community health centers.

 The delivery of modern health care depends on groups of trained professionals and paraprofessionals coming together as interdisciplinary teams.
 This includes professionals in medicine, psychology, physiotherapy, nursing, dentistry, midwifery and allied health, along with many others such as public health practitioners, community health workers and assistive personnel.
 These professionals systematically provide personal and population-based preventive, curative and rehabilitative care services.

 While the definitions of the various types of health care vary based on the different cultural, political, organizational, and disciplinary perspectives, there is general consensus that primary care constitutes the first element of a continuous health care process and may also include the provision of secondary and tertiary levels of care.
-Health care can be defined as either public or private.
+Health care is often classified as public or private, though this distinction has been contested as an oversimplification of how care is actually delivered.

 The emergency room is often a frontline venue for the delivery of primary medical care.